Thank you for celebrating the Paramount's 90th Anniversary with us in 2018!

 Open Tuesdays and Thursdays, 10 am - 3 pm in the Paramount Theatre Office Tower - FREE!

 On Thursday, March 1, 2012, the Seattle Theatre Group Historic Theatres Library officially opened to the public.
 The dedication of this library coincided with the initial opening of Seattle’s Paramount Theatre on March 1, 1928.
+In January 2020, the Historic Theatres Library changed its name to the Seattle Theatre Group Archive and Gallery.

 Photo Credit: Jeff Goble Photography